jimallman/mini_collections/README.md

-# collections
+# mini_collections
-Useful collections of trees.
-Each describes its purpose, ranked trees, and rationale for including each.
+A tiny test repository of tree collections, for use by [peyotl](https://github.com/OpenTreeOfLife/peyotl)'s unit tests.

 ## License